QR Codes for Nonprofits: Simple Guide to Boost Donations

 6. Social media pages or blogs

-QR codes are also a great way to build your followers on social media or online blogs.
-Including a link to your Instagram, Twitter, Facebook, LinkedIn, or blog with a call-to-action like “follow us!” is a fast and more fool-proof way to bring people to your page than listing your handles or URLs.
+QR codes are a great way to build your followers on social media or online blogs.
+Including a link to your Instagram, Twitter, Facebook, LinkedIn, or blog with a call-to-action like “follow us!”
+This is a quicker and more fool-proof way to bring people to your page than listing your handles or URLs.

 7. Addresses, contact information, and directions